Feb. 12-13, 2010

 Albrecht Auditorium, Claremont Graduate University

-Southwest corner of Tenth Street and Dartmouth Avenue, Claremont, California
+Southwest corner of 10th Street and Dartmouth Avenue, Claremont, California

 Sponsored by Claremont Graduate University, Pomona College, Claremont McKenna College